aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 ```

+**Remarks**

+NOTE: This method is now obsolete.
+Instead, please use PivotField.PivotItems.Count property instead .
+This method will be removed 12 months later since August 2026.
+Aspose apologizes for any inconvenience you may have experienced.

 ### getShowCompact() {#getShowCompact--}

 <b>@deprecated.</b> Please use the 'showCompact' property instead.
 Indicates whether to display labels of the next field in the same column on the Pivot Table view